davidgomes/pentagine.js/README.md

 Pentagine
 =========
 Pentagine is a lightweight JavaScript library for HTML5 2D Game Development that renders to `<canvas>`.
-For now, it consists of a State Machine, a Sprite class to load and draw images, some keyboard and mouse input functions, a SpriteList and a Camera class.
+For now, it consists of a State Machine, a Sprite class to load and draw images, some keyboard and mouse input functions, a SpriteList, a Camera and an Audio class.
 It is written using ECMAScript 7 and is designed to be used with ECMAScript 6 code as well (but works as well with regular ECMAScript 5).

 Building
 --------